-Perf ormance outcomes Acceptable outcomes Complies Comments For accepted development subject to requirements and assessable development Heig ht cons ding height takes into sideration and respects collowing: the height of existing buildings on adjoining premises; the development potential, with respect to height, on adjoining premises; the height of buildings in the vicinity of the site; access to sunlight and daylight for the site and adjoining sites; privacy and overlooking; and site area and street frontage length.
-AO1 Development has a maximum building height of: (a) 8.5 metres; and (b) 2 storeys above ground level.
-Complies.
-Outb uildings and residential s scale PO2 Dome (a) estic outbuildings: do not dominate the lot on which they are located; and are consistent with the scale and character of development in the Low-density residential zone.
+Performance outcomes Acceptable outcomes Complies Comments For accepted development su bject to requirements and ass sessable deve elopment Height PO1 Building height takes into consideration and respects the following: (a) the height of existing buildings on adjoining premises; (b) the development potential, with respect to height, on adjoining premises; (c) the height of buildings in the vicinity of the site; (d) access to sunlight and daylight for the site and adjoining sites; (e) privacy and overlooking; and (f) site area and street frontage length.
+AO1 Development has a maximum building height of: (a) 8.5 metres; and (b) 2 storeys above ground level. ~ Complies.
+Outbuildings and residential PO2 Domestic outbuildings: (a) do not dominate the lot on which they are located; and (b) are consistent with the scale and character of development in the Low-density residential zone.
 AO2 Domestic outbuildings do not exceed: (a) 100m2 in gross floor area; and (b) 5.5 metres in height above natural ground level. n/a Not applicable.
-Sitin ıg
+Siting

-Performance outcomes Acceptable outcomes Complies Comments PO3 Development is sited in a manner that considers and respects: (a) the siting and use of adjoining premises; (b) access to sunlight and daylight for the site and adjoining sites; AO3.1 Buildings and structures include a minimum setback of: (a) 6 metres from the primary road frontage; and (b) 3 metres from any secondary road frontage. • Complies. (c) privacy and overlooking; (d) opportunities for casual surveillance of adjoining public spaces; (e) air circulation and access to natural breezes; and (f) appearance of building bulk; and (g) relationship with road corridors.
+Performance outcomes Acceptable outcomes Complies Comments PO3 Development is sited in a manner that considers and respects: (a) the siting and use of adjoining premises; (b) access to sunlight and daylight for the site and adjoining sites; AO3.1 Buildings and structures include a minimum setback of: (a) 6 metres from the primary road frontage; and (b) 3 metres from any secondary road frontage. ~ Complies. (c) privacy and overlooking; (d) opportunities for casual surveillance of adjoining public spaces; (e) air circulation and access to natural breezes; and (f) appearance of building bulk; and (g) relationship with road corridors.
 AO3.2 Buildings and structures include a minimum setback of 2 metres from side and rear boundaries.
-Complies - Buildings will be sited 2.1 metres from side boundary.
-Accommodation density The density of Accommodation activities: (a) contributes to housing choice and affordability; (b) respects the nature and density of surrounding land use; (c) does not cause amenity impacts beyond the reasonable expectation of accommodation density for the zone; and (d) is commensurate to the scale and frontage of the site.
-AO4 Development provides a maximum density for Accommodation activities in compliance with Table 6.2.6.3B. n/a Table 6.2.6.3B does not dictate a maximum density for short term accommodation development within the Low density residential zone.
-The proposed development proposes the establishment of 22 x 1 bedroom short-term accommodation units within the confines of a long established caravan park (Mareeba Tropical Caravan Park).
-The site is on the fringe of an established residential area and the development is unlikely to cause amenity impacts on surrounding residential uses as reasonable separation from the
+Complies with PO3 The proposed unit development will achieve a setback of just 1.5 metres from the north-east side boundary and is therefore non-compliant with AO3.1.
+The non- compliance is considered only minor and the setbacks proposed are in line with standard Queensland Development Code setbacks which would apply to a conventional dwelling house constructed in the same location.
+The lesser setback proposed is not likely to compromise PO3.
+Accommodation density - PO4 The density of Accommodation activities: (a) contributes to housing choice and affordability; (b) respects the nature and density of surrounding land use; (c) does not cause amenity impacts beyond the reasonable expectation of accommodation density for the zone; and AO4 Development provides a maximum density for Accommodation activities in compliance with Table 6.2.6.3B. ~ Complies.